dojo/framework/src/stores/README.md

 ## How does this differ from Redux

 Although Dojo 2 stores is a big atom state store, you never get access to the entire state object.
-To access the sections of state that are needed we use pointers to return the slice of state that is needed i.e. `path/to/state`.
+To access the sections of state that are needed we use pointers to return the slice of state that is needed i.e. `path('path', 'to', 'state')`.
 State is never directly updated by the user, with state changes only being processed by the operations returned by commands.

 There is no concept of `reducers`, meaning that there is no confusion about where logic needs to reside between `reducers` and  `actions`. `Commands` are the only place that state logic resides and return `operations` that dictate what `state` changes are required and processed internally by the `store`.